Astheticxx/Advanced-NetworksMC/README.md

 # Advanced Networks
-Advanced Networks is a mod for Minecraft
+Advanced Networks is a mod for Minecraft inspired from "Refined Storage"